 Mike concentrates his practice in estate and trust planning, including estate tax reduction; asset protection; wealth succession; probate and estate administration; business transactions and real estate; and technology licensing and contracting.

-Mike is a graduate of the University of Wisconsin at Madison, DePaul University, and Chicago-Kent College of Law.
-He is the updating author of Post Mortem Tax Planning, published by Warren, Gorham & Lamont; a co-author of Estate and Gift Planning for the Business Owner, published by RIA, the current author of Post-Mortem Estate Planning, also published by RIA, and has written a number of articles for Estate Planning magazine and The Journal of Taxation.
-He is a member of The Order of the Coif.
+Mike is the updating author of Post Mortem Tax Planning, published by Warren, Gorham & Lamont; a co-author of Estate and Gift Planning for the Business Owner, published by RIA, the current author of Post-Mortem Estate Planning, also published by RIA, and has written several articles for Tax Management Estates, Gifts and Trusts Journal, Estate Planning magazine and The Journal of Taxation.
+Mike is a graduate of the University of Wisconsin at Madison, DePaul University, and Chicago-Kent College of Law, and is a member of The Order of the Coif.

 “A Noteworthy Dichotomy: Valuation of Intrafamily Notes for Transfer Tax Purposes,” Bloomberg Tax (January 2020)